surt91/hk_tree/readme.md

 ## Example implementation

-In the `src` firectory there is an example implementation for the tree-based Hegselmann-Krause update.
+In the `src` directory there is an example implementation for the tree-based Hegselmann-Krause update.
 It is written in the rust programming language for its high performance and high-level abstractions.
 (For installation instructions, see [rustup.rs](https://rustup.rs/)).